-Unguja Island has warm to hot temperatures year-round.
-Average temperatures range from 25°C to 30°C. The hottest months are December to February, with temperatures occasionally exceeding 35°C. The island has two main seasons: a wet season and a dry season.
+With a land area of 988 square kilometres, Pemba Island is situated about 50 kilometres to the north of Unguja of Zanzibar and 50 kilometres east of mainland Tanzania.
+The topography of the island is a mixture of flat and undulating hilly terrain whereby the hilly nature is dominated in the south of Pemba.
+The island lies along the coastal plain of the Indian Ocean which is dominated by marine sediments.
+The soils are predominantly sandy and coralline with poor moisture-holding capacity, extreme alkalinity and hard subsoil, resulting in poor drainage.
+The island generally has warm to hot temperatures year-round.
+Average temperatures range from 25°C to 30°C (77°F to 86°F).
+The hottest months are December to February, with temperatures occasionally exceeding 35°C (95°F).
+Pemba has two primary seasons: a wet season and a dry season.
 The wet season typically occurs from March to May, with the heaviest rainfall in April.
 Another, shorter wet season occurs from November to December.
 The dry season spans from June to October.
 The island receives an average annual rainfall of around 1,000 to 2,000 millimetres.
-Groundwater is the primary source of water on Unguja Island as evidenced by the presence of groundwater boreholes at all targeted schools.